 - Has my cancer spread beyond where it started?

-- What is the stage of my cancer, and what does that mean?
+- What is my cancer's stage (extent) , and what does that mean?

 - What do you recommend and why?